Baby gate

 A baby gate or stair gate is a protective barrier designed to prevent babies and toddlers from accessing areas of a home that may not be safe for them, such as stairways and kitchens.
 Baby gates are typically constructed of metal, plastic and/or wood, and can be expanded to fit in a range of doorway widths.
 They may be designed for use indoors or out, and may be either hardware or pressure-mounted.

 Pressure-mounted gates are typically held in place by friction with the walls on either side, while hardware-mounted gates are screwed into the wall studs and swing fully open like a door.
 There are hardware-mounted gates that can be customized to fit wide and irregularly shaped openings, as well as mesh retractable gates that roll out of the way.

 Safety gates are used to help prevent a child from accessing an area of a house, especially the stairway, or to allow an exterior door to be open for ventilation while restricting movement of a child.
 Pressure gates and hardware mounted gates are available.
 Pressure gates can be dislodged by children and should not be used at the top of stairs.
 In some situations, pressure gates at the top of stairs have caused serious injury when a child has run against it or when a parent has fallen trying to step over the gate.
 Hardware mounted gates are the most secure option and should be installed securely into wall studs.
 A hearth gate is a safety gate used to prevent access to a wood burning stoves and fireplaces.

 Baby gates are typically removed once a child is capable of opening or climbing over the gate.

+Baby gates are also frequently used to contain small pets, especially ones that are not housebroken.
+A pet gate may not meet the voluntary standard for baby gates.